 - The Chew Toy: Elmer

-- Hypocritical Humor: Daffy chewing Elmer out for making a noise (that he cause by the way) that can wake the customer up, while he's waking him up himself screaming at the hapless Elmer.Daffy: So, a fine kettle of fish!
+- Hypocritical Humor: Daffy chewing Elmer out for making a noise (that he caused, by the way) that could have waken up the custome, while he's waking him up himself screaming at the hapless Elmer.Daffy: So, a fine kettle of fish!
 Here, I work myself down to the skin and bones tryin' to keep this guy asleep!
 And what do you do!?
 Blow whistles!
 Just when I got things so quiet, you can hear a pin drop, you bust in here and bust out with a whistle, and you snafu the whole works!
 How in all in the name that's reasonable do you expect a guy to get his slumber when a goof like you goes around makin' noises like a one-man Fourth of July celebration!?
 He needs PEACE, and QUIIIIIET!
 It's positively OUTRAGEOUS!

 - Ink-Suit Actor: The customer is a caricature of Arthur Q. Bryan (who also voices Elmer).

 - Noodle Incident: In one scene, Daffy tries to tell the customer a hilarious joke.
 We don't hear much of it since it cuts to the customer punching Elmer again, but when Daffy finally gets to the punchline, he finds he can't remember it.